Investing to expand more equitable educational opportunities

 The Equitable Education Fund (EEF), Thailand was established under the Equitable Education Act 2018.
 The objective of the Act is to provide financial support for children and youth who are in greatest need, reduce educational inequality by forming partnership with different groups and conducting systematic research to support and develop teachers’ effectiveness.

 EEF is under the supervision of the Prime Minister and is governed by a Board of Governance which is appointed by the cabinet and has a multi-sectoral structure.
-The board members include five ministries (Ministry of Education, Ministry of Finance, Ministry of Social Development and Human Security, Ministry of Interior and Ministry of Public Health) and six independent experts from various disciplines (academic, private sector, civil society).
+The board members include five ministries (Ministry of Education, Ministry of Finance, Ministry of Social Development and Human Security, Ministry of Interior and Ministry of Public Health) and seven independent experts from various disciplines (academic, private sector, civil society).

 Many more children who are from very low-income families who have limited opportunities to get to higher education or secure good jobs.
 These groups will also be a focus.